sustainable-computing-io/susql-operator/doc/carbon.md

 oc apply -f susql-config.yaml -n <SUSQL-OPERATOR-NAMESPACE>
 ```
 You are now ready to install and use the SusQL operator.
-If the SusQL Operator is already installed, then restart the control pod.
+If the SusQL Operator is already installed, then restart the control pod to enable new `susql-config` values.

 #### `casdk` Method `ConfigMap` Configurable Items
   - `CARBON-METHOD` - The `casdk` method is enabled when this is set to `casdk`.